sbaraj5/CS523Project2/README.md

 python3 train.py
 ```

-To start the GUI and sample from a trained model
+To start the GUI and sample from a trained model.
+Store madlib templates in "data/".
 ```bash
 python3 ui_madlibs.py
 ```

-# Sample output
+# Sample Output
 see Proj2/sample output/

 # Demo